RocketLeagueMapmaking/RL-docs/docs/guide/udk/07_materials.md

 ---
 title: 'Materials'
 ---
-# UDK Basics
+# Materials

 As will be explained in painful amounts of detail in the [Blender sections](../blender/01_blender.md) (should you choose to read them), materials are a way to handle all of the visual properties of a mesh.
 For right now, we’re just going to use existing materials and not really worry about what they’re made of.
-To make your own, see the [Custom Materials section](16_custom_material.md).
+To make your own, see the [Custom Materials section](17_custom_material.md).

 ## Built-In Materials